-Skylar has 24 years of experience in the wine industry, currently serving as the General Manager for Halter Ranch.
+Skylar has over 24 years of experience in the wine industry.
 Born in Portland, he has lived around the world and holds an MA in International Relations from Johns Hopkins University, Nitze School of Advanced International Studies.
 Skylar also serves on the Rhône Rangers Board of Directors, Partner Advisory Board MUST!
 Charities, and Trade Marketing Committee of the Paso Robles Wine Country Alliance.

 Liz Summer is a Senior Client Relationship Manager with Pacific Premier Bank, formerly Heritage Oaks Bank.
 Liz specializes in business development and oversees some of the larger business and non-profit relationships with Pacific Premier.
 Liz joined Heritage Oaks Bank in 2012.
 Her previous careers included founder, Sales Director and Publisher of Central Coast Magazine, a regional lifestyle magazine featuring stories about food, wine and life on the Central Coast, a Financial Advisor with Merrill Lynch in San Luis Obispo and an evening news anchor at WDIO-TV in Duluth, Minnesota.
 Liz has been involved in the San Luis Obispo community since moving here in the mid-90’s.
 She was San Luis Obispo Citizen of the Year, 2016.
 She is a past President of the San Luis Obispo Symphony Board of Directors, as well as San Luis Obispo Rotary Club Daybreak.
 She is Chair of French Hospital Foundation and President of Hospice SLO Board of Directors.
 Liz also serves as a Lector and Eucharistic Minister at Mission San Luis Obispo.
 She and her husband, John, her former co-anchor some 30 years ago, have 3 children and 2 grandchildren.